Prosperity and Peace Movement

-Prosperity and Peace Movement (Ruch Dobrobytu i Pokoju, RDiP) is a socio-political movement (as well as electoral committee of voters in the 2023 Polish parliamentary election), founded in 2022 by journalist Maciej Maciak, on the basis of the programme "You need to know this" Musisz to wiedzieć created and hosted by him on YouTube.
+Prosperity and Peace Movement (Ruch Dobrobytu i Pokoju, RDiP) is a socio-political movement (as well as electoral committee of voters in the 2023 Polish parliamentary election), founded in 2022 by journalist Maciej Maciak, on the basis of the programme "You need to know this" (Musisz to wiedzieć) created and hosted by him on YouTube.

 History

 The movement mainly organized via Telegram, which it relied on to gather members and supporters.
-Prior to creating the party, Maciak was affiliated with the Self-Defence of the Republic of Poland, and ran on the movement's electoral list in the 2006 Polish local elections to the Kuyavian–Pomeranian Voivodeship Sejmik.
+Prior to creating the party, Maciak was affiliated with the Self-Defence of the Republic of Poland (Samoobrona), and ran on the movement's electoral list in the 2006 Polish local elections to the Kuyavian–Pomeranian Voivodeship Sejmik.
 Maciak was also a member of Bezpartyjni Samorządowcy.
 Later, he participated in 2018 mayoral elections in Włocławek, where he came 8th on the list in his electoral district.
 He won 14% of the popular vote, considered a minor upset as he polled only 1%.
-Maciak also founded a local TV station CW 24tv in 2009, and was its director for 10 years.
+In the runoff, he endorsed Marek Wojtkowski from Civic Platform, seeing him as lesser evil compared to Jarosław Chmielewski from Law and Justice.
+Maciak founded a local TV station CW 24tv in 2009, and was its director for 10 years.
 The station was controversial for hosting and interviewing a pro-Russian activist Konstantin Knyrik, and supporting the 2014 Russian annexation of Crimea.
 The station shut down after 10 years of broadcasting on 12 July 2019.

 In the 2023 elections, KWW RDiP registered lists of candidates in 11 out of 41 districts for the Sejm of the Republic of Poland and three candidates for the Senate of the Republic of Poland.
 Only non-partisans ran on behalf of the movement.
 Its leader Maciej Maciak.
 When the Prosperity and Peace Movement tried to register its electoral list on 11 August 2023 after gathering the necessary signatures, its electoral committee was unable to be registered because of a sudden shutdown of the Ministry of Digital Affairs servers.
 This forced the movement to register its electoral lists on a later date; Maciak dubbed this event "the first scandal of this [year's] electoral campaign".
 In the elections to the Sejm, the DiP Movement received 0.12% of the vote, coming 9th (losing to the nationwide committees and the German Minority Electoral Committee, which was registered in one constituency).
 Candidates of the movement for the Senate took the last places in the districts.